 More information about Fortaleza Tequila Reposado

-Aromas and flavors
+Aromas and taste

 Aromas of citrus, caramel, butter, cooked agave and sage are the beginning of a pleasantly balanced and very unique taste experience.
-Fortaleza Reposado has its own distinctive character and is not like any other tequila.
+Fortaleza Reposado has its own unmistakable character and is not like any other tequila.

-The Facts:
+The facts:

-- Agave: Lowland, Jalisco, Mexico.
+- Agave: Lowland, Jalisco, Mexico

 - Cooking method: Stone/brick oven